 Buying a Call Option

 A call option provides you with the right to buy the underlying shares (usually 100 per contract) at a pre-negotiated price on or before a specific date.
-If the stock increases in price, the call option’s price may increase as well, allowing you to profit.
-If the call option’s price increases above the amount paid, you’ll realize a profit.
+If the stock increases in price, the call option’s price may increase as well, which would lead to a profit.
+If the call option’s price increases above the amount paid, you’ll also realize a profit.

 Buying a Protective Put